 In accordance with the enterprise income tax laws in the PRC, the statutory tax rate for PRC operations is 25% from 1 January 2008.
-However, certain of the Group's subsidiaries and a jointly controlled entity that are currently entitled to exemption and reduction from the PRC statutory income tax rate will continue to enjoy such privileges until the exemption and reduction periods expire, but not beyond 2012.
-The relevant tax rates for the Group's subsidiaries and a jointly controlled entity in the PRC range from 12.5% to 25% (2009: 12.5% to 25%).
+However, certain of the Group's subsidiary and a jointly controlled entity that are currently entitled to exemption and reduction from the PRC statutory income tax rate will continue to enjoy such privileges until the exemption and reduction periods expire, but not beyond 2012.
+The relevant tax rates for the Group's subsidiaries in the PRC range from 12.5% to 25% (2010: 12.5% to 25%).

-The following subsidiaries and a jointly controlled entity were granted tax concessions which entitled them to enjoy income tax exemption for two years followed by three years of 50% tax reduction.
+The following subsidiary and a jointly controlled entity were granted tax concessions which entitled them to enjoy income tax exemption for two years followed by three years of 50% tax reduction.

-Tax privileges started from

-Subsidiaries

-Sichuan Morita Fire Safety Appliances Co., Ltd. 2006 Allied Best (China) Fire Safety Appliances Manufacturing Co., Ltd. 2008
+Tax privileges started from Subsidiary Allied Best (China) Fire Safety Appliances Manufacturing Co., Ltd. 2008 Jointly-controlled entity Shanghai Pudong Special Fire Equipment Co., Ltd. 2007

-Jointly-controlled entity

-Shanghai Pudong Special Fire Equipment Co., Ltd.

-11. INCOME TAX EXPENSE (continued)